1958 Rif riots: Timeline

 According to the Moroccan researcher Hsain Ilahiane, the revolts were ignited by the closure of the Algerian border to Rif migration, leading to unemployment, in addition to the total lack of Rif political representation in the Moroccan government.

 In October 1958, riots started in the Rif region, as a result of marginalization of the region by the central authority.
 Sellam Amezian directed this movement.
 On 7 October 1958, the protesters issued a chart with a list of demands including "The immediate withdraw of all foreign forces from Morocco, and the return of Abd el-Krim and his family to the country".

 Although very poorly armed and with almost no foreign support, Ameziane's two to three thousand men (mainly ex-Spanish Legion, the ALN, and Khattabi's army) inflicted several severe defeats on the royal army.
 About a thousand soldiers lost their lives.
 The Crown Prince's plane was even shot down by insurgent fire, but Hassan escaped.
 The fighting was so fierce, especially in the Beni Ouriaghel and Gueznaya, that the army resorted to aviation, artillery and (French) tanks to gain the upper hand.
 It was only two weeks later that the insurgents were routed.
 Their leaders were either arrested or fled.
 Amezian took refuge in Spain at first, then went to Egypt and Iraq.

-On 11 November 1958, Ameziane of the PDI and two other members from the Rif, Abdel Sadaq Khattabi and Abdelkrim al-Khattabi's son, Rachid, presented an 18-point programme for the Rif to Mohammed V. This programme encompassed the concerns of the Rifans, ranging from the evacuation of foreign troops from the Rif, the return of Abdelkrim al-Khattabi to Morocco, job creation, political representation and tax reductions.
+On 11 November 1958, Ameziane of the PDI and two other members from the Rif, Abdel Sadaq Khattabi and Abdelkrim al-Khattabi's son, Rachid, presented an 18-point programme for the Rif to Mohammed V. This programme encompassed the concerns of the Riffians, ranging from the evacuation of foreign troops from the Rif, the return of Abdelkrim al-Khattabi to Morocco, job creation, political representation and tax reductions.
 However, before this programme was presented to the king, the Rif revolt had already started for almost three weeks.
 On 25 October 1958, the Istiqlal Party offices in Imzoûrene were stormed and government soldiers were overpowered.
 It was here that the uprising took the form of a real revolt.